Chevening events are inspiring scholars to build a fairer world

 ‘I like the UK’s approach to governance and policy making.
 The more I asked, the more discussions continued.
 People appreciated engaging conversations.
 Challenges were seen as opportunities, not stumbling blocks.’

-For Olesia, Chevening’s impact has shaped how she works with people and power.
+For Olesia, Chevening’s impact has shaped not only her career, but how she works with people, institutions, and change.

 ‘Thanks to Chevening, I was exposed not only to the UK, but to the whole world.
 When you talk to someone from a different culture, you open a window to a bigger world.
 Those friendships gave me the fuel and desire to change things… It was the best thing about being a Chevening scholar.’

-Through long-term partnerships with UK government, academia and civil society, including work linked to the United Nations, Olesia continues to translate UK values into practical reform in Ukraine.
+Through long-term partnerships with UK government, academia and civil society, Olesia continues to use her UK connections to deliver practical reform in Ukraine.

 ‘Chevening gave me more than policy knowledge.
 It gave me confidence, cultural awareness, and the ability to operate in complex environments without losing perspective.’